nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Shows a list of all students in the address book.

-### Listing selected persons : `querystudents`
+### Listing selected persons that meets specified criterion / criteria : `querystudents`

 Shows a list of all students in the address book that matches _ALL_ the conditions that are specified.

 Format: `querystudents n/NAME p/PHONE_NUMBER e/EMAIL …​`

-For example: to find all the "Jeromes" that are stored in the CogniCare application, the user may use the command
+For example: to find all the "Jerome" that are stored in the CogniCare application, the user may use the command
 Format: `querystudents n/Jerome …​`

 For example: to find all the "Jeromes" that are stored in the CogniCare application, have a phone number that contains 979, and email using outlook, the user may use the command